-Depictions of heroin withdrawal in TV, film and other media are harrowing, and in real life, detox from heroin and other opiates has a reputation as being one of the most difficult.
-This is part of the reason why detox from heroin can be a source of fear for people beginning their recovery.
+What does it feel like to detox from heroin?
+With harrowing, even exaggerated, depictions of withdrawal in TV, film, and other media, heroin and other opiates have developed a reputation for being some of the most difficult drugs to come off.
+This is part of the reason that detox from heroin can be a source of fear for people considering recovery.

-Of course, this is not the main reason why quitting a drug like heroin is difficult, but it in some cases, it may explain why even when an addict has bought into the idea of recovery, they may still be hesitant to take that first step.
+Of course, fear about the detox process is not the main reason quitting a drug like heroin can be difficult, but in some cases, it may explain why even when someone addicted to heroin accepts recovery in principle, they may still be reluctant to take the first step.

 Heroin and Its Withdrawal

 Heroin withdrawal is especially severe for a few reasons.
-First, heroin (and opiates in general) are highly addictive, to the degree that even people prescribed opioids for pain who use them as directed may have to taper off (gradually use less of) the drugs in order to avoid withdrawal symptoms.
+First, heroin (and opiates in general) is highly addictive, to the degree that even people prescribed opioids for pain and using them as directed may have to taper off (gradually use less of) the drugs to avoid withdrawal symptoms.

-Second, opiates affect the brain in a way that’s different from many other drugs.
-The result is that after a short period of consistent use, these drugs change the user’s brain chemistry: The brain literally can’t function the same way without the presence of heroin.
+Second, opiates affect the brain in a different way than many other drugs.
+The result is that after a short period of consistent use, these drugs change the user’s brain chemistry: The brain literally can’t function the same way without heroin.

-This means that when a person tries to stop using the drug, the physical effects can be drastic.
+What this means is that the physical effects can be drastic when a person tries to stop using the drug.
 Symptoms of heroin withdrawal include: